usnistgov/AM-dataset-for-GenAI/README.md

 # GenAI-AM-Bench

-AM dataset for evaluating GenAI models
-GenAI-AM-Bench is a dataset created to evaluate Generative Artificial Intelligence (GenAI) on Additive Mnaufacturing (AM) tasks, including  melt pool image defect detection, porosity label identification, true/false queries, multiple-choice questions and free form questions.
+GenAI-AM-Bench is a dataset developed to evaluate Generative Artificial Intelligence (GenAI) models on various tasks related to Metal Additive Manufacturing (MAM).
+It includes detecting defects in melt pool images, identifying porosity labels, answering true/false queries, solving multiple-choice questions, and responding to free-form questions.

 # Dataset Overview
-### 1. Melt pool imgae with Labels
+### 1. Melt pool image with labels
-- **Anomaly Detection**: Includes melt pool labeled image for identification defective and non-defective image based on features inlcuding mlt pool area and therehold....
+- **Anomaly Detection**: Includes melt pool labeled images for identification defective and non-defective image based on features inlcuding melt pool area and intensity of the image.
 ![Printed Parts](Picture1.png)
-Figure: Melt pool image with label (a) and (b) non-defective and (c) and (d) defective
+Figure: Melt pool image (a) and (b) non-defective and (c) and (d) defective

-### 2. X-CT imgae with Labels
+### 2. X-CT image with labels
 - **Porosity Label**: Includes X-CT labeled image for identification large porosity data and small porosity data.
 ![Printed Parts](Picture2.png)
 Figure: Melt pool image with label (a) and (b) small porosity and (c) and (d) large porsity